 In August 2013, then-Governor Pat McCrory appointed Frank to the N.C.
 Commission on Volunteerism & Community Service, a role in which he served until April 2017.
 He also served as chair of the General Government Steering Committee for the N.C.
 Association of County Commissioners and on the association’s legislative goals committee and board of directors.
 Frank is a member of the N.C.
 Leadership Council for the National Federation of Independent Business (NFIB).
 He was a member of Class 14 of the Brunswick Sheriff’s Citizens Academy in the Fall of 2013 and is a Spring 1996 Fellow of the N.C.
 Institute of Political Leadership.

 Professionally, Frank is president of Pioneer Strategies, a public relations and strategic communication agency he founded in August 2001.
 He received both the N.C.
 State University Communication Alumni Circle’s Outstanding Alumni Achievement Award and the Triangle Business Journal’s “40 Under 40″ leadership award in 2006.
-Heself-published his first novel, After the Republic, in 2015 and is nearing completion of the sequel.
+He self-published his first novel, After the Republic, in 2015, and released the sequel, Convergence, in late 2017.

 Frank is an avid sports fan (Go Wolfpack!) and enjoys fishing, reading, movies and relaxing on the beach.
-He is a member of Northside Baptist Church.
+Frank and Lori attend Northside Baptist Church.